jbprek/jpa-works/relationships-basic/NOTES-OLD.md

 Weaknesses
 ----------

-- Unresolved issues with @OrderBy project cm_list
+- Unresolved issues with @OrderBy bankAccount cm_list
-- Unresolved issues with ManyToMany and Map(s) project cm_map_many2many
+- Unresolved issues with ManyToMany and Map(s) bankAccount cm_map_many2many
-- Unresolved issues with @IdClass when their fields are used as part of @OneToMany, project arel_many2many_state
+- Unresolved issues with @IdClass when their fields are used as part of @OneToMany, bankAccount arel_many2many_state

 Future
 ------